raymond-sikpojie/Cloud-Project-5/README.md

 # Serverless Todo Application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow a registered user to create, update, read and delete todo items.
+An image can be optionally added to each todo item.
+A user will only have access to todo items that has been created by them.

 ## Prerequisites

+### Node.js

+Ensure that Node.js is installed.

+### Amazon Web Services

+To deploy the application, an AWS account is required.

+### Serverless Framework

+The application is built and deployed to AWS using Serverless Framework.

-### Node
+### AuthO

+User authentication is handled using AuthO

 ## Getting Started